modalitysystems/modalitysoftware-docs/twa/TWAAutomation-CustomerAzureTenant.md

 - 1 x Application Insights
 - 1 x Storage Account General Purpose v2 Hot

 > **Update Q4 2020**: we are planning to make some architectural changes in the next version of TWA Automation.
-This will result in some additional resources being required once the next version is available.
+This will result in some additional resources being required in Azure once the next version is available.
 This is to enable greater throughput of messages when deployed at scale.
-This release is expected by the end of CY2020.
+This release is expected by the end of CY2020, and the new required resources will be updated here.
+The ARM template will also be updated.

 ## Required Configuration Settings